Rowan Atkinson drove his McLaren F1 40,000 miles, totaled it twice and still made a huge profit on it

 Rowan Atkinson made a huge profit when he sold his beloved McLaren F1, despite the fact he’d put 65,000km (40,000 miles) on the clock and completely wrecked it in a crash.

-Over his 18 years of ownership, he clocked thousands of miles and even ended up in two serious accidents – wrecking the McLaren.
+Over his 18 years of ownership, he clocked thousands of miles and even ended up in two serious accidents – one of which totaled the McLaren.

-Nonetheless, he was still able to make an eye-watering $11.25 million profit when he sold it.
+Nonetheless, he was still able to make an eye-watering multi-million dollar profit when he sold it.

 DISCOVER SBX CARS: The global premium car auction platform powered by Supercar Blondie